ucsb-cs48-s20/project-s3-t2-meal-plan/team/STATUS.md

 ## Discussion of previous Sprint Goal
 * Our goal was a bit broad, however we were successful in achieving it, and we were all clear on what specifically was needed to do.
 Our sprint goal wasn't too ambitious nor too modest.
-Briefly: was the sprint goal acheived?
-Was it too ambitious?
-Too modest?